135+ German Slang Words and Phrases Your Textbook Isn’t Teaching You

 This is a very common expression in German that means “life isn’t a place for riding ponies.”
 It means that you shouldn’t expect things to go easily for you.
 Typical German.

-One of the things that Germany is known for is its apparent lack of restraint —no speed limits on the highways, no laws against drinking in public and very low drinking ages.
+One of the things that Germany is known for is what seems like an apparent lack of regulations for things other countries might be stricter with—no speed limits on the highways, no laws against drinking in public and very low drinking ages.

 Der Rubel muss rollen!

 Ever heard of Saint Nimmerlein’s day?
 Saint Nimmerlein is a fictional saint, and you can say that something will happen on his holiday if it seems like it’s never going to happen.

 The English equivalent is something like “when pigs fly.”